You want smart political talk without the meltdowns?

 Well, they're trying to turn it into a nothing burger because they were complicit in deceiving the American public.

-And what the hell else would you of course like yes?
+And what the hell else we're doing?

-Um, you know, frankly, Twitter was acting like an arm of the Democratic National Committee.
+You know, frankly, Twitter was acting like an arm of the Democratic National Committee.

 It was absurd.

-He's uh he knows all of the details of this.
+He knows all of the details of this.

-I'm trying to give a summary, it gets a little complicated, but once you understand it, you can see what happened here.
+It gets a little complicated, but once you understand it, you can see what happened here.

-Yeah, and all the yeah, the pieces are starting to come together.
+Yeah, and all the, yeah, the pieces are starting to come together.

 The government is involved, which is what you need to have, obviously, for true censorship, right?

-And government can't outsource illegal censorship to its big tech partners, which is exactly what they were doing, and they were doing it on a number of fronts.
+And government can't outsource illegal censorship to its big tech partners, which is exactly what they were doing.

-But in this particular instance, I think it's important to note, you ran through it.
+But in this particular instance, I think it's important to note you ran through it.

 In 2019, the FBI had the laptop.

-Prior to that, in the deposition we had of Elvis Chan, the FBI agent last week, he admitted and talked about how they had monthly and then weekly meetings with the social media companies, all the big ones, in which Shan said there might be Russian hack and leak operations leading up to the election, right?
+Prior to that, in the deposition we had of Elvis Chan, the FBI agent last week, he admitted and talked about how they had monthly and then weekly meetings with the social media companies, all the big ones, in which Chan said there might be Russian hack and leak operations leading up to the election, right?

 So they set the stage for what could come up.

-This is the government now, telling the social media platforms they set the stage.
+This is the government now telling the social media platforms they set the stage.

 He said in his sworn affidavit with the FEC that the Hunter Biden situation is specifically mentioned in those stories.